DeoThemes/Keeping-Up-With-the-Javascripts-ES6/README.md

 ### User Stories

 #### Index.
 Upon a fresh load of the application, the user should see the shop catalog where they can search and browse items.
 The user can add products to a shopping cart.
 The user can create an account or login in the existing account and preview his/her orders.
-The user can edit or delete his/her account.

 #### Sign Up / Login
 If "Sign Up" is clicked, the user should be taken to a form where they need to enter their: username and password.
 If "Login clicked" is clicked the user should be taken to a form where they need to enter their username and password.